tamari92/kf2-tournament/rules.md

 The tournament servers restrict most of these values and enforces them to their defaults should they be found to be in use.

 #### 9.4.3 - Local Game Files
-The only local game files that can be changed are:
+The local game files that can be changed are:
 - Weapon Skins
 - Weapon Sounds
 - Game Music